Senmumu/fixdict/README.md

-# fix_dict: fix your dict and insert it into MongoDB
+# fixDict: fix your dict and insert it into MongoDB

 Removes dots "." from keys, as mongo doesn't like that.
 Also, convert ints which more than 8-bytes  to string cause BSON can only handle up to 8-bytes ints.